-Since there are residential and other noise sensitive areas surrounding the Phoenix Airport, Phoenix and Scottsdale's respective litigation over FAA's implementation of the west and east flow departure routes is but one-half of the same coin.
-Scottsdale.Br., pp.i, 8-11,AR49:1.
-However, it is patently clear that FAA has refused to take any further action regarding Step Two.
+Since there are residential and other noise sensitive areas surrounding the Airport, Phoenix and Scottsdale's respective litigation over FAA's implementation of the west and east flow departure routes is but one-half of the same coin.

+Scottsdale.Br., pp.i, 8-11, A1301.
+However, FAA has refused to take any further action regarding Step Two.
 The east flow departure routes that FAA initially implemented as part of the September 18, 2014, RNAV flight procedures remained undisturbed and were carried over into the May 2018 departure routes, even though on August 29, 2017, the Court vacated all September 18, 2014, flight procedures, including the east flow departure routes.
 Scottsdale.Br., pp.12, 14-15; RJN02.
 Scottsdale continues to suffer injuries described in preceding paragraphs.
 Scottsdale.Br., p.37.
-Therefore, should the Court issue an order confirming that it vacated all RNAV flight procedures (including the east flow departures) that FAA implemented on September 18,

-2014.
-Or, if the Court agrees that FAA "re-implemented" the east flow departure routes in March and May 24, 2018, which it did not, the Court should order FAA to conduct environmental analyses and consultation for the east flow departure routes consistent with the Court's opinion in Phoenix.
+Therefore, the Court should issue an order confirming that it vacated all RNAV flight procedures (including the east flow departures) that FAA implemented on September 18, 2014.
+Or, if the Court agrees that FAA "reimplemented" the east flow departure routes in March and May 24, 2018, which it did not, the Court should order FAA to conduct environmental analyses and consultation for the east flow departure routes consistent with the Court's opinion in Phoenix.
 Scottsdale.Br., p.37, 60-61.